 30 September - Blue Pot Resort – Moalboal - 130 km

 1-3 October - Moalboal

-Oh, the underwater world is so amazing and so incredibly rewarding.
-When I’m underwater, I experience this amazing feeling of peace and calm; it feels like I could just stay there forever…. it is completely surreal.
+The underwater world was amazing and incredibly rewarding.
+When underwater, there was a wonderful feeling of peace and calm; completely surreal.
 Being located in the Tañon Strait, the dives around Moalboal tend to be along steep, near-vertical walls.
-The strait drops to around 600 metres (I’ve been told) yet currents were non-existent while we were there.
-Visibility was not crystal clear but the water was around a very comfortable 28º C. I'm going again tomorrow - this will be my last dive for a while as I'm spending all my money on diving!
-Time to move on!!
+The strait drops to around six hundred metres (I’ve been told), yet currents were non-existent while we were there.
+Visibility wasn’t crystal clear, but the water was a comfortable 28ºC.

 4 October - Moalboal

 It came as a shock to notice it had been nearly a month since arriving in the Philippines and already time to do the first visa extension.
 After breakfast, it was on the bus to Cebu.
 The bus ride was comfortable, and the bus equipped with onboard Wi-Fi.
 We arrived in Cebu about two and a half to three hours later.